-Prerequisite: Wireless communication and network, and mobile ad-hoc networks architecture of Vehicular Ad-hoc Networks.
+Prerequisite : Wireless communication and network, and mobile ad-hoc networks

-Objective: To introduce the students with the emerging technologies and their standards with

-Outcome : Students will able to understand the basic principles, standards, and system
+- Objective : To introduce the students with the emerging technologies and their standards with applications for vehicular communication systems. - : Students will able to understand the basic principles, standards, and system Outcome architecture of Vehicular Ad-hoc Networks.